Seravian/.github/profile/README.md

 **Seravian** is an innovative AI-powered mental health support platform developed as a **Graduation Project** by Computer Science students (2024–2025).
 Our mission is to make mental health support accessible, intelligent, and personalized through cutting-edge artificial intelligence and modern technology.

-The platform combines advanced natural language processing, emotion recognition, speech analysis, and facial expression detection to provide comprehensive mental health assessments and real-time emotional support.
+The platform combines advanced natural language processing, emotion recognition and speech analysis to provide comprehensive mental health assessments and real-time emotional support.

 ---